North Korea fires missile during Blinken visit to South – DW – 01/06/2025

 The missile flew some 1,100 kilometers (685 miles) before landing in the water between the peninsula and Japan.

-South Korea condemned the launch as another provocation that threatens peace and stability between the two countries.
-Blinken commented that the administration of outgoing US President Joe Biden has "made multiple efforts to engage North Korea" but their only response was "more provocative actions."
+South Korea has condemned the launch as another provocation that threatens peace and stability between the two countries.
+Blinken commented that the administration of outgoing US President Joe Biden has "made multiple efforts to engage North Korea," but their only response was "more provocative actions."

 Blinken also hit out at Moscow amid reports that Russia is preparing to share advanced satellite tech with Pyongyang.
 The North "is already receiving Russian military equipment and training.
 Now we have reason to believe that Moscow intends to share advanced space and satellite technology with Pyongyang," he told reporters.